splunk/imt-workshop/docs/otel/nginx.md

-# Deploying NGINX in K3s - Lab Summary
+# Deploying NGINX in EKS - Lab Summary

-* Deploy a NGINX ReplicaSet into your K3s cluster and confirm the discovery of your NGINX deployment.
+* Deploy a NGINX ReplicaSet into your EKS cluster and confirm the discovery of your NGINX deployment.
 * Run a load test to create metrics and confirm them streaming into Splunk Observability Cloud!

 ---